craig-m/ansible-anywhere/README.md

 cd ansible-anywhere/
 ```

-If you use [Visual Studio Code](https://code.visualstudio.com/) you can use [tasks](https://code.visualstudio.com/docs/editor/tasks) to avoid logging into the VM or typing commands.
+If you use [Visual Studio Code](https://code.visualstudio.com/) you can use [tasks](https://code.visualstudio.com/docs/editor/tasks) to avoid typing these commands ⌨️

 ```
 vagrant up